nenalukic/blog-with-mongodb/README.md

 ```
 brew install mongodb
 ```
-To install MongoDB on Windows - follow instructions n this link:
+To install MongoDB on Windows - follow instructions on this link:
 [Install MongoDB on Windows](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/)

 <br/>